Travel and Re-entry Documents

 Travel Inside the U.S.

-We strongly recommend that you carry a valid passport, I-94 card or passport entry stamp, your I-20 or DS-2019 and proof of current registration or program.
+We strongly recommend that you carry a valid passport, paper I-94 card or passport admission stamp, your I-20 or DS-2019 and proof of current registration or program.
 Non-registered students or visitors should obtain verification of their current good standing with their department.

 Your passport must be valid at least six months into the future at all times, especially upon initial entry or re-entry to the U.S. If yours will expire soon, contact your home country's embassy in the U.S.

 U.S. Entry Visa

 The visa stamp in your passport should be valid on the date of your return to the U.S. (It does not, however, need to remain valid during your stay in the U.S.) If you have an old, expired passport with a valid U.S. entry visa, you do not need to get a new visa stamp in your new passport as long as you carry both passports when you enter the U.S. Canadian citizens do not need a U.S. visa.
 Canadian landed immigrants, however, are required to obtain U.S. entry visas.
 See also Understanding Your Visa.